View Mary Reece's Obituary on marionstar.com and share memories

 Other notables who preceded in death include her step-father Luther Sims, two sisters, one step-brother, one grandchild, and two great grandchildren.

-Services will include calling hours from 11 am to 12:30 pm on Friday, July 5, at Mayes Community Temple Church, 801 Bennett St., with funeral ceremony at 1 pm, officiated by Alexander Reece.
+Services will include calling hours from 11 am to 12:30 pm on Friday, July 5, at Mt.
+Zion Missionary Baptist Church, 475 E. Fairground St., with funeral ceremony at 1 pm, officiated by Alexander Reece.
 Burial to follow at Marion Cemetery.
 In lieu of flowers, the family requests donations be made in Mary's name to Mt.
-Zion Baptist Church of Marion.
-Online condolences may be given at www.boydbornfuneralhome.com.
+Zion Missionary Baptist Church of Marion.

-Mary A. Reece was indeed a Model Christian and her influence will always be with us; such a life never dies.
-She has been separated from an aching frame.
-She now sleeps so restful - so at peace.
-No more sickness, no more pain; she has entered upon a new life in a heavenly land.